DolphDev/PSV/Documentation/Formulas.md

     row.formula("name", lambda r, **kw: r.fullname.split()[0] + kw["sr"].name, sr=SecondRow)

+Kwargs can also can be used to reference columns value before it was a formula.

+    row.formula("name", lambda r, **kw: kw["price"] * 2, price=row.price)

 At this point the formula is starting to get a little big, so it might be time to make it `def` function.

     def frml(row, **kwargs):